General Joint PhD Program Information

 When should I take the GRE?

 It is advisable to take the GRE no later than November so the score report is available by the December application deadline.
-To avoid possible delays, applicants should be sure to record the GRE scores on page 2-B of the application.

 Are any advanced GRE subject tests required to apply to the joint programs?